Biden’s public lands pick nears crucial vote in growing Senate confirmation fight - News Break

 “She has always been honest and transparent about this matter,” an administration official familiar with the matter but not authorized to speak publicly said at the time.

-The post Biden’s public lands pick nears crucial vote in growing Senate confirmation fight appeared first on Colorado Newsline .
+The post Biden’s public lands pick nears crucial vote in growing Senate confirmation fight appeared first on Idaho Capital Sun .

 Comments / 0